pulaski Music boosters

 6 5

-Article VII: Elections.
+Article VIII: Elections.

 Section 2: The President will serve one year.
-The Vice-President will be elected every year and the following year will succeed to the Presidency.
+The Vice-President will be elected every year, and the following year will succeed to the Presidency.
 If the position of President or Vice-President is co-chaired, each co-member will have a full vote on the executive board.
 If a position is co-chaired, it is restricted to 2 people.

-Section 3: Secretary and Treasurer shall serve a one or two year term.
+Section 3: Secretary and Treasurer shall serve a one- or two-year term.

 Section 4: Officers will assume their duties on July 1st.